nicholaswmin/automap/benchmark/performance-runner/README.md

     name: 'Task B',
     cycles: 20,
     fn: async function() {

-      // ... use async/await
-      await asyncFunctionBaz()
+      await slowAsyncFunctionBaz()
     }
   }

-  // more tasks ...
+  // add more tasks ...
 ])

+// produce a histogram:
 runner.toHistograms()

-// or
+// or a timeline:
 // runner.toTimeline()

-// or
+// or a chart:
 // runner.toPlots()
 ```